nopnop2002/esp-idf-rc-switch/README.md

 ![GarageDoor](https://user-images.githubusercontent.com/6020549/166126115-506aa5c7-6fc2-49dd-9a07-53cdb6615e84.jpg)

 # Using USB Remote Control Switch
-We can obtain products that turn USB on/off with a remote control.
+We can obtain products that turn USB on/off with a remote control about $4.
 Both of these use a frequency of 433MHz.
 Using these, you can turn on/off the USB device from the ESP32.
 The protocols, number of bits, and codes used differ depending on the product, so please check in advance.